AcronymFoundation/anvil-contracts/README.md

 token vesting (delay to start, vesting period).
 While this contract can be directly called to claim vested tokens, initial proof of token balances held in this contract and all delegation actions must be done through `Anvil.sol`.

+Note: This contract is related to the first version of the Anvil Governance token only.
+It is not utilized with regard to the current Governance token, which was distributed without being subject to vesting.

 ### CollateralVault.sol
 Vault to house collateral across the protocol, tracking available and reserved balances